sfreiberg/gotwilio/README.md

 ## Overview
 This is the start of a library for [Twilio](http://www.twilio.com/).
-Gotwilio supports making voice calls and sending text messages.
+Gotwilio supports making voice calls, sending text messages, validating requests, and creating TWiML responses.

 ## License
 Gotwilio is licensed under a BSD license.